anfoss/PCprophet/PCprophet_instructions.md

 **-co GO** Selects the complex with the highest Go score per dendogram branch  (A,B)

-**-co P** Selects the complex with the highest probability per dendogram branch (A,B,C,D)
+**-co PROB** Selects the complex with the highest probability per dendogram branch (A,B,C,D)

 **-co SUPER** Selects the complex with the highest number of members (superset) per dendrogram branch (A,B,C,D)

 **-co CAL** Extrapolates the molecular weight from the apex peak for the reported complex using the calibration provided.
 Then selects the complex with the closer mass to the theoretical weight.
-If for example extrapolated MW for this set of complexes is 200000 Da then A,B,C will be selected
+If for example extrapolated MW for these set of complexes is 200000 Da then A,B,C will be selected

+To use CAL it is necessary to pass also the mw_uniprot flag.
+Just add 'Mass' as a column in uniprot and export in tab format and rename to .txt.
+___There are two columns which are needed 'Gene names' which holds your identifiers (whether real gene names or protein accession) and 'Mass' which contains all masses as , separated numbers___

-> **Note:** __We recommend using collapsing based on calibration curve and molecular weight as this enforces the correct mass distribution__
+> **Note:** __We recommend using collapsing based on calibration curve and molecular weight as this enforces the correct mass distribution but ONLY if a calibration curve covering all molecular weight range of the column is available.
+Extrapolation outside the standard leads to wrong molecular weight estimation__

 All of the above parameters have the following default settings